karaokeresearch/singalong/README.md

 are calling it from.
 If that directory doesn't exist, singalong creates it and copies "I've Been Workin' On The Railroad" as a starter song.

-To add additional songs, place a text file containing a chord chart in the ./songs subdirectory, and a .ogg file to sync it to in ./audio
+To add additional songs, place text files containing chord charts in the ./songs subdirectory, and an optional .ogg file to sync it to in ./audio if you want automatic lyrics highlighting for performances.

 ### User experience
+At its most basic level, Singalong is a way to auto-scroll chord charts using a USB foot pedal or the "D" key of your keyboard.
+The chord charts are displayed as large as possible on the screen.

 Once singalong is running, open a browser window to your computer's IP address or domain name.
 Typically something like http://localhost or http://192.168.1.5 or http://mycomputername.
 Have users connect to the same address.
 They should see